Bone-chilling cold and a barrage of winter storms: Behind this crazy U.S. weather pattern

 Frigid temperatures will probably persist through much of the next week in the central United States, with some moderation possible as a potential pattern change arises about 10 days from now.

-Until then, bouts of storminess are likely from the southern Plains through the Mississippi and Tennessee Valleys and into the Mid-Atlantic and Northeast.
+Until then, bouts of storminess are likely from the southern Plains through the Mississippi and Tennessee valleys and into the Mid-Atlantic and Northeast.
 Those areas are in the sweet spot where moisture and opposing air masses meet, and could host a barrage of storms before the month draws to a close.

 Jason Samenow contributed to this report.